 Enrique Olvera ’99 is an international renowned chef and owner of Grupo Enrique Olvera.
-His restaurants include the award winning Pujol and three Eno gourmet coffee shops in Mexico City; Manta at The Cape Hotel in Cabo San Lucas; Criollo in Oaxaca City; Moxi in the Hotel Matilda in San Miguel de Allende, and, in New York City—his first restaurant outside of Mexico—which was design by the architect Alonso de Garay.
+His restaurants in Mexico include the award winning Pujol, Molino el Pujol, and five Eno gourmet coffee shops in Mexico City; Manta at The Cape Hotel in Cabo San Lucas; Criollo in Oaxaca City; Moxi in the Hotel Matilda in San Miguel de Allende, and, in New York City, Cosme and Alta.
 Cosme is named after a market in Mexico City where Olvera’s grandfather took him as a young boy.
-Taller Enrique Olvera is the research and development hub for Grupo Enrique Olvera, providing training and education, and consulting services.
+Teo – Taller Enrique Olvera is the research and development hub for Grupo Enrique Olvera, providing training and education, and consulting services.

-Pujol is ranked as number 16 on the 2015 S.Pellegrino’s World’s 50 Best Restaurant list and number nine on Latin America’s 50 Best Restaurants.
-Olvera was named the 2015 International Chef of the Year by The Daily Meal and received The Diners Club® Lifetime Achievement Award for Latin America.
-He has earned a well-deserved accolade from his fellow elite professionals across the region—the Chefs’ Choice Award, voted for by the chefs of the S.Pellegrino Latin America’s 50 Best Restaurants.
-Pujol now proudly serves as an approved externship site for current CIA students so Olvera can pass on lessons he learned to future graduates of the college.
+Pujol is ranked as #12 on the 2019 S.Pellegrino’s World’s 50 Best Restaurant list and number nine on Latin America’s 50 Best Restaurants.
+Cosme is #23 on the 2019 S.Pellegrino’s World’s 50 Best Restaurant list, the highest ranking for any American restaurant.
+Olvera has earned a well-deserved accolade from his fellow elite professionals across the region—the Chefs’ Choice Award, voted for by the chefs of the S.Pellegrino Latin America’s 50 Best Restaurants.
+Pujol now proudly serves as an approved internship site for current CIA students, so Olvera can pass on lessons he learned to future graduates of the college.

-Olvera has published three books: La Nueva Cocina Mexicana in 2000; Diez Años Pujol, a volume that recounts the history and philosophy behind his first ten years of the restaurant, released in 2010; and En la Milpa, released in 2011.
+Olvera has published four books: La Nueva Cocina Mexicana in 2000; Diez Años Pujol, a volume that recounts the history and philosophy behind his first ten years of the restaurant, released in 2010; and En la Milpa, released in 2011.
 His first English-language cookbook, entitled Mexico From the Inside Out with photography by Araceli Paz, which traces the life of Pujol, was published by Phaidon on October 19, 2015.
 His latest book, Tu Casa Mi Casa, was written in conjunction with Peter Meehan, Daniela Soto-Innes, Gonzalo Goût, and Luis Arellano and released in 2018.
 The recipes were inspired by Mexican home cooking.

 In 2012, Olvera, along with the Colectivo Mexicano de Cocina A.C., launched Mesamérica, a three-day conference that aims to promote Mexican gastronomy outside of Mexico and bring the country into the global culinary conversations taking place today.
 “With Mesamérica, efforts, funds, and contacts could be combined under one roof and strengthen Mexico’s hospitality industry,” Olvera explains.
 Well-known foreign and domestic chefs, along with a slew of experts in the history, anthropology, and sociology of Mexican cuisine, have participated in previous editions of the conference.
 Mesamérica offers a number of students lower-cost admission to the conference thereby exposing them to some of the world’s top chefs and expand their understanding of all cuisines.

-Olvera will be featured in the second season of Chef’s Table, the critically acclaimed show created by filmmaker David Gelb (Jiro Dreams of Sushi) shown exclusively on Netflix.
-A frequent conference guest and lecturer, Olvera has appeared at the MAD symposium in Copenhagen, Denmark, Gastronomika in San Sebastian, Spain, and has contributed to several Latin Flavors, American Kitchen conferences at The Culinary Institute of America, San Antonio.
-On April 20, 2016, at the 18th annual World of Flavor conference, Olvera was the opening keynote speaker presenting The Voice of the Chef: Developing a Personal Philosophy Through Heritage and Training.
+Olvera was featured in the second season of Chef’s Table, the critically acclaimed show created by filmmaker David Gelb (Jiro Dreams of Sushi) shown exclusively on Netflix.
+A frequent conference guest and lecturer, Olvera has appeared at the MAD symposium in Copenhagen, Denmark, and Gastronomika in San Sebastian, Spain, and has contributed to several Latin Flavors, American Kitchen conferences at The Culinary Institute of America, San Antonio.
+On April 20, 2016, at the 18th annual World of Flavor conference, Olvera was the opening keynote speaker, presenting The Voice of the Chef: Developing a Personal Philosophy Through Heritage and Training.